 Skip to content

-The Social and cultural resilience of Aboriginal mothers in prison (SCREAM) project focuses on Indigenous women incarcerated in New South Wales (NSW) and Western Australia (WA).
-SCREAM seeks to examine ways to address health inequalities between Indigenous and non-Indigenous incarcerated mothers, female carers and mothers in the community.
-The project will involve Aboriginal women and a broad range of other stakeholders in identifying practical steps to reduce these inequalities.
+The Social and cultural resilience and emotional wellbeing of Aboriginal mothers in prison project focuses on Aboriginal women incarcerated in New South Wales (NSW) and Western Australia (WA).
+This project seeks to examine ways to address health inequalities between Aboriginal and non-Aboriginal incarcerated mothers, female carers and mothers in the community.
+It involves Aboriginal women and a broad range of other stakeholders in identifying practical steps to reduce these inequalities.
 The purposes of the project are to:

-Abstract adapted from the Perinatal and Reproductive Epidemiology Research Unit and the Kirby Institute
+Abstract adapted from the National Perinatal Epidemiology and Statistics Unit